Who can I contact regarding the scholarship application process?

-Student does not deliver a donor a thank you letter to the Center for Scholarship Information by the specified deadline.
+- Student does not deliver a donor a thank you letter to the Financial Aid and Scholarships Office by the specified deadline.

 Can a student’s award payment be deferred under extreme circumstances?

-The Center for Scholarship Information (CSI) and College of Education will consider deferring a student’s scholarship payment within the same academic year in the case of a verified medical or family emergency.
-It is the student’s responsibility to contact the Center for Scholarship Information at email@example.com to request an award deferral under such circumstances and to inform CSI once they re-enroll to claim the award.
+The Financial Aid and Scholarships Office and College of Education will consider deferring a student’s scholarship payment within the same academic year in the case of a verified medical or family emergency.
+It is the student’s responsibility to contact the Financial Aid and Scholarships Office at firstname.lastname@example.org to request an award deferral under such circumstances and to inform them once they re-enroll to claim the award.
 Scholarship awards will not be deferred automatically, and deferral requests may not be granted.

 How can a student determine why he/she was not awarded a scholarship?

 The College of Education scholarship process is very competitive and we receive many more applications from qualified applicants than the number of scholarships that we are able to award.
-In order to make the most informed award selections, the CED faculty and donor committees carefully evaluate each applicant according to the following criteria:
+In order to make the most informed award selections, review committees carefully evaluate the following in each application:

 Details regarding scholarships decisions are not provided to applicants.
-We ask that students who do not receive a scholarship award please not contact the Center for Scholarship Information to inquire about the reasons for not receiving a scholarship.
-We encourage students to apply for a scholarship again for the next award cycle.
+Students who do not receive a scholarship should not contact the Financial Aid and Scholarships Office to inquire about the reasons for not receiving a scholarship.
+We encourage students to apply again for a scholarship for the next award cycle.

 When do students receive their scholarships and how are they dispersed to students?

 Most scholarships are dispersed for both Fall and Spring semesters at the start of the semester.
 Certain scholarships are dispersed one semester only and others are contingent upon the student continuing to meet scholarship eligibility requirements such as enrollment in a specific number of units; these awards may be dispersed the 5th week of the semester.